Charles Scott Haley

-Charles Scott Haley (November 8, 1884 – 1958), a mining engineer, was an expert in the field of placer gold deposits.
+Charles Scott Haley (November 8, 1884 – 1958) was an American a mining engineer.
+He was an expert in the field of placer gold deposits.
 His 1923 work, Gold placers of California (California State Mining Bureau Bulletin 92, 1923) described all economic occurrences of alluvial gold deposits in California that were known at the time.
 Bulletin 92 was the first statewide comprehensive study of tertiary fluvial placers, dredge fields, and dry placers.
 Even in the present day, it continues to be a standard reference.